 What is clinical communication?

-It’s not a “soft skill” but a professional competency — one shaped by strict privacy rules like HIPAA, heavy technical language, and constant pressure.
-It also extends to doctor–patient conversations, where clarity and empathy drive consent, trust, and better outcomes.
+Clinical communication is not a soft skill.
+It is a professional competency shaped by strict privacy regulations such as HIPAA, complex medical terminology, and constant time pressure.
+It also extends beyond clinical teams to doctor-patient conversations, where clarity and empathy support informed consent, trust, and better health outcomes.

 The pace of healthcare is relentless.
 In the rush of handovers, consultations, and cross-department updates, clinical communication must function as an integral part of daily operations.